 If available for your course, we encourage you to use non-GPU (CPU-only) containers until your code is fully tested and a simple training run is successful.
 (PyTorch, Tensorflow, and Caffe toolkits can easily switch between CPU and GPU.)

-There are several large datasets available for use with DSMLP/Datahub.
+There are are also several large datasets available for use with DSMLP/Datahub.
 To access these datasets from datahub.ucsd.edu, launch your environment, select “New->Terminal” at the top right of the notebook server interface, and enter:

 cd /datasets.
 To access these datasets from the command line on dsmlp-login, ssh to dsmlp-login.ucsd.edu and use the previous command to access the datasets directory.